 If you're only painting the ceiling, the walls need to be covered with plastic before rolling.
 Cut-in the corners and around fixtures before rolling.

-Prep the Ceiling for Paint
+How to Prep the Ceiling for Paint

 Make sure the room is carefully covered with plastic and drop cloths before doing any work.
 If the walls aren't going to be painted, you'll need to cover them with plastic.
 The best way to mask walls with plastic is using a 3M hand masking tool.
 This is a must-have tool for interior painting.

-Prime Water Stains and Nicotine
+Prime Water Stains and Nicotine Stains